Solar Buyer's Guide

 - The manufacturer has an office in Australia (for warranty claims)

 The job of the Solar inverter is to convert the solar energy from your panels into usable AC power.
-The inverter is the brains of your solar system and regulates the flow of electricity from your panels into your property and into the grid.
+The inverter is the brains of your solar system and regulates the flow of electricity from your panels into your property.

 When Purchasing A Solar Inverter You Should Always Ensure The Following: